Creative Climate Showcase

 • another artistic medium may be considered on a case-by-case basis.

 Please note: Artwork submitted by Youth Artists for inclusion in the Creative Climate Showcase may be photographed or recorded for feature on Clean Foundation and the Department of Environment and Climate Change websites, social media accounts and/or reports.
+All rights rest with the artist or creator.

 Apply